Gotham War: Main plot

 Batman wakes up from his coma after eight weeks and learns from Barbara Gordon that the Bat-Family has been taking care of him.
 Batman goes out to fight crime but finds it too peaceful which he deems suspicious.
 Batman meets with Tim Drake who tells him that Catwoman wants to hold a meeting with them.
 Batman meets Nightwing, Jason Todd, Barbara Gordon, Duke Thomas, Kate Kane, Stephanie Brown, Damian Wayne and Cassandra Cain at the meeting where Catwoman reveals that she wants to make Gotham City a better place.
 Catwoman explains her idea of training low level goons to just rob from the rich and not from the poor, as long as they donate 15 percent of the money to charities, and no harming innocent people.
 Catwoman tries convincing Batman to not interfere as violent crime in Gotham has plummeted since he was asleep, but Batman argues saying her method will not really get rid of crime, and angrily leaves the meeting.
-Jason Todd decides to team up with Catwoman to help her against Batman.
-After meeting with Renee Montoya who belittles his method, Batman sees a robber named Roland Garner who was killed in self-defense after breaking into someone's home, and decides to fight Catwoman.
+Jason decides to team up with Catwoman to help her against Batman.
+After meeting with Renee Montoya who belittles his method, Batman sees a robber named Roland Garner fall to his death after being shot at by the owner of an apartment he thought was empty, and decides to fight Catwoman.

 Batman takes down Catwoman's henchmen all across Gotham City which causes Catwoman to be nervous and call in Jason Todd.
 Tim Drake tries to calm down Batman to no avail, and Nightwing meets up with Barbara, Tim, Jason, and Stephanie to discuss Batman's behavior.
 Professor Pyg holds a meeting with Mad Hatter, Scarecrow, Firefly, Two-Face, Black Mask, and Ventriloquist to hide from Batman.
-Jason Todd purposely sets off an alarm in a random house to alert Batman so he and Catwoman can ambush him, but Batman attacks Catwoman's forces head-on, knowing it's a trap.
-Batman easily defeats Catwoman's goons before being attacked by Jason Todd, Nightwing, Tim Drake, Duke Thomas, Spoiler and Cassandra Cain.
+Jason purposely sets off an alarm in a random house to alert Batman so he and Catwoman can ambush him, but Batman attacks Catwoman's forces head-on, knowing it is a trap.
+Batman easily defeats Catwoman's goons before being attacked by Jason, Nightwing, Tim Drake, Duke Thomas, Spoiler and Cassandra Cain.
 During the fight, Damian Wayne saves Batman and helps him escape, while Catwoman is angered that Batman destroyed her home base.
 Batman learns that someone bought Wayne Manor from him, and is nearly overwhelmed with his Zurr-En-Arrh personality wanting to take over.
 Batman calms himself down, but is shocked to find Vandal Savage in the Batcave.